-The APWG eCrime Exchange (eCX) is the security world’s oldest and most trusted threat data repository and data sharing platform.
-It was developed specifically to exchange threat data about common cybercrime events such as phishing.
-The APWG’s member organizations contribute new data, and pull data out to use every day in their products and services — as well as for security applications and forensic routines.
+The APWG eCrime Exchange (eCX) is the oldest and most trusted repository developed specifically to exchange machine-event and Internet-event data about common cybercrimes such as phishing.
+The APWG’s member organizations contribute new data, and extract data programmatically to inform their products and services — as well as to drive their own security applications and forensic routines.

-Providing data into the eCX helps protect both your organization’s users and the wider public.
-Simply submit new data, and it will be available to other eCX users, including browser developers and antivirus vendors who use the data to block phishing and responder organizations who work to prevent attacks and to take down current attacks.
+Submitting data into the eCX helps protect both your organization’s users and the wider public.
+Simply submit new data, and it will be available to other eCX users, including browser developers and antivirus vendors who use the data to block phishing and responder organizations who work to prevent attacks and to take down active criminal campaigns.
 Pull data out, and use it in your own security products and research.
-All entries are timestamped and tagged, and fresh data flows in continuously.
+All entries are timestamped and consistently categorized, and fresh data flows in continuously.

 The eCX and its progenitors have served the counter-cybercrime communities of interest since 2004.